garland-culbreth/github-matplotlib-theme/README.md

+> [!WARNING]
+> This repository is no longer being updated.
+Please use [simplstyles](https://github.com/garland-culbreth/simplstyles) for a maintained version.

 # GitHub styles for Matplotlib

 Github themed stylesheets for [Matplotlib](https://matplotlib.org/).
 Colors selected from the [primer palette](https://github.com/primer/primitives).
 Styles strongly inspired by [Seaborn](https://seaborn.pydata.org/).